Does dog liability insurance pay compensation for pain and suffering

 1. The owner is liable for typical animal behaviour.

-Claim default cover: Protection against uninsured perpetrators
+Claim default cover: protection against uninsured liable parties

-There are situations where dog liability insurance may refuse payment of compensation for pain and suffering or damages, or may reduce the payout.
-This includes damages you yourself suffer (own damages) or those incurred by co-insured persons in the same household.
-Insurance coverage also lapses if the damage was caused intentionally.
-Another important point is gross negligence on the part of the dog owner, for example, if a known aggressive dog is taken off-leash in a busy area and the leash requirement is ignored.
-In such cases, the insurance may reduce benefits or even refuse them entirely.
-Fines and penalties are generally excluded from insurance coverage.
-Check your insurance conditions for specific exclusions to avoid unpleasant surprises in the event of a claim.
+There are situations in which the dog liability insurance may refuse or reduce payment of compensation for pain and suffering or damages.
+These include damage suffered by you yourself (own damage) or by co-insured persons in the same household.
+Insurance cover also lapses if the damage was caused intentionally.
+Another important point is gross negligence on the part of the dog owner, for example if a dog known to be aggressive is walked without a lead in a busy area and the lead requirement is ignored.
+In such cases, the insurer may reduce the benefits or even refuse them entirely.
+Penalties and fines are also generally excluded from insurance cover.
+Find out about the exact exclusions in your insurance terms and conditions.
+This will help you avoid unpleasant surprises if a claim arises.

 FAQ